JustinGOSSES/predictatops/README_0.rst

 ==============
-StratPickSupML
+predictatops
 ==============

-# PLEASE REFER TO THE README.md .. _`here`:https://github.com/JustinGOSSES/StratPickSupML/blob/master/README.md not README_0.rst for the time being.
+# PLEASE REFER TO THE README.md .. _`here`:https://github.com/JustinGOSSES/predictatops/blob/master/README.md not README_0.rst for the time being.